Dukeboxz/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15: January 19, 2018

+**Todays Progress**: Today it was back to the website and learning Javascript libraries.
+Today I was learning JQuery which people say makes things easier to code.
+I can see it use in making animation on website so am going to try it.
+Not much to show for it though to day was more of a learning day.

+**Thoughts:** Getting increasing concerned about how slow I am going.
+Maybe I need to make mine 200 days of code to achieve what other people can do in 100.

 ### Day 14: January 18, 2018

 **Todays Progress**: Bit of a token effort today.
 As soon as I was back from work I was out at a community meeting.
 Got home and did a introduction to Python to remind myself of the syntax.
 The code club I volunteer at uses it as a coding of minecraft so was refreshing myself on that.
 Will look to expand on that an write longer code to do impressive things in minecraft for raspberry pi.